How to Read a Water Meter to Detect a Leak

 Watch this quick video on how to read a water meter to detect a leak.

-Locate the ‘low flow indicator’ on the face of your water meter—it's usually a small red or black triangle or dial on the face of the meter.
-Write down the reading, avoid using any water, and then go to bed.
+Locate the ‘low flow indicator’ on the face of the water meter—it's can be a small red or black triangle or dial on the face of the meter.
+Write down the reading.

-In the morning, before you turn on any water (yes, including to make your morning coffee), check the reading again.
-Is the number higher than it was before you went to bed?
-You may have a leak.
+Wait a few hours and check the reading again.
+In large buildings, water use may not reach 0 gallons per minute so your second water meter reading will likely be higher.
+The key is to repeat measurements over a week or two to establish a baseline. ecord You may have a leak.
 If the indicator is turning, moving, or shaking, there may still be water flowing and there is in fact, a leak somewhere in your home.

 Once you’ve read your water meter to detect a water leak in your home, you’ll want to figure out the source of the mystery leak.

 If your search for the elusive water leak in your home turns up dry, get in touch with your neighborhood plumbing expert.
 And when you do, at the very least, you could save 10 percent on your water bills and avoid other costly damage.